mchalapuk/hyper-text-slider-node-tutorial/doc/2_gulpfile.js.md

 ```

 In order to delete files with [del][del] module, gulp must be used
-in asynchronuous mode (task function has a callback which is called by `del`).
+in asynchronuous mode (task function has a callback which
+is&nbsp;called by `del`).

 ## 2.2.
 Build Tasks

-No transformation will be needed for HTML source file.
+No transformation is needed for HTML source file.
-It will only be copied into build folder.
+It must only be copied into build folder.
 For `clean:html` to be invoked before this task, it must be passed
 as a dependency.